Opportunities abound in Granada for students to pursue an independent study, volunteering program or experiential learning.

 - Arts and sports

 Under the supervision of their professor at their home university, students have the opportunity to develop a research project of their interest on the chosen topic.
-BSA will facilitate contacts of organizations and individuals so that students can develop their work.
-However, BSA director cannot supervise or give credit for the research project, credit would be given by the home institution if approved.
+BSA will facilitate contacts with organizations and individuals, this way stucents can develope their work.
+Having said this, BSA director cannot supervise or give credit for the research project.
+Credit would be given by the home institution if approved.

 The benefits are numerous and in line with the mentioned above: tolerance to obstacles, learning to work indpendently, self-esteem, clearer knowledge of the career path to choose after college, etc.